Las Vegas Valley: Rail and bus

-While the Las Vegas area does not have any passenger rail service, the Brightline West intends to revive passenger trains to Las Vegas with a high-speed train from Victorville, California.
+While the Las Vegas area does not have any passenger rail service, Brightline West intends to revive passenger trains with a high-speed train between the Las Vegas station and the Rancho Cucamonga station in Greater Los Angeles.

 Las Vegas receives about 30 freight trains per day as of 2004, and serves as a district crew change point, requiring all trains to stop in downtown.
 Freight traffic was 179,284 cars in 2004.